Joint Distribution of Distance and Angles in Finite Wireless Networks: Numerical Results

 \subsection{Validation}

 We now evaluate the theoretical expressions previously derived for the cases of four exemplary regions that model different scenarios as summarized in Table \ref{tab:Sim_scenarios}.
-The shape for scenario \textit{O} in Table \ref{tab:Sim_scenarios}, which is drawn in Fig. \ref{fig:A_Val_3D_Locations_equal}, matches a typical public square in many cities, (e.g., the Dam Square in Amsterdam).
-A BS placed at $(30,25)$ with an antenna height of $10$ m is considered.
-Scenario \textit{A} in Table \ref{tab:Sim_scenarios} models a road segment of $200$ m with $3$ lanes ($3.25$ m wide each), and a road side unit (RSU) on the edge of the road at the center of the segment.
-An indoor office scenario is considered in \textit{B}, with a rectangular room of $3 \times 5$ meters and an AP placed on the ceiling ($3$ m high).
-Scenario \textit{C} models a UAV-based network with drones flying at a height of $120$ m, that communicate with a BS antenna ($10$ m high).

-Throughout this section, theoretical results are validated and double-checked with Monte Carlo (MC) simulations.
+Throughout this section, theoretical results are validated and double-checked with Monte Carlo (MC) simulations\footnote{The code is available at: \url{https://github.com/franmarve/joint_pdf_dist_angles}}.
 The empirical distributions have been estimated using $10^5$ realizations of random points.
-We first consider a 2D scenario (\textit{A} in Table \ref{tab:Sim_scenarios}), for which we represent the joint CDF of the distance on the $xy$ plane, $R$, and the azimuth angle, $\Theta$, given by \textbf{Theorem \ref{theor:Joint CDF}}.
-We particularize the expression for a set of three angles per quadrant for the variable $\theta=\theta_0$ (see Fig. \ref{fig:validation_all}-(a) for the first and second quadrants, and Fig. \ref{fig:validation_all}-(b) for the third and fourth quadrants).
+We first consider a 2D scenario (\textit{O} in Table \ref{tab:Sim_scenarios}), for which we represent the joint CDF of the distance on the $xy$ plane, $R$, and the azimuth angle, $\Theta$, given by \textbf{Theorem \ref{theor:Joint CDF}}.
+The shape of this scenario matches a typical public square in many cities, (e.g., the Dam Square in Amsterdam).
+We particularize the expression for a set of three angles per quadrant for the variable $\theta=\theta_0$ (see Fig. \ref{fig:validation_all} (a) and (b)).
+For the 3D case, the joint CDF of distance, $D$, azimuth and zenith angles, $\Theta, \Psi$ (\textbf{Theorem \ref{theo:Joint_CDF_3D}}) is validated in Fig. \ref{fig:validation_all} (c) and (d).
 We observe an excellent match between simulation and theoretical results.

-For the 3D case, the joint CDF of distance, $D$, azimuth and zenith angles, $\Theta, \Psi$ (\textbf{Theorem \ref{theo:Joint_CDF_3D}}) is validated in Fig. \ref{fig:validation_all}-(c) and Fig. \ref{fig:validation_all}-(d).
-In this case, six azimuth angle values $\theta=\theta_0$ within the first and fourth quadrants are considered.
-Remark that, while the azimuth angle ranges from $0$ to $2\pi$, the zenith angles range from $\psi_{\min}$ to $\pi$ if the height of the reference node is greater than that of the random nodes, and from $0$ to $\psi_{\max}$ otherwise.
-The maximum and minimum zenith angles are given by \eqref{eq:3D_transformation} as $\psi_{\min} = \pi - \atan(R_{\max}/(u_z-v_z))$, and $\psi_{\max}=\atan(R_{\max}/(v_z-u_z))$, where $R_{\max}$ is the distance between the reference point, $u$, and the farthest vertex of the region.
-Thus, for scenario \textit{O} we have $\psi_{\min}=93.2^o$.
-We have chosen two zenith values equally spaced within the range $\Psi \in (\pi, \psi_{\min})$ to validate the expression of \textbf{Theorem \ref{theo:Joint_CDF_3D}} in Fig. \ref{fig:validation_all}-(c) and Fig. \ref{fig:validation_all}-(d).
-As expected, an excellent match between theoretical and simulation results is observed.